Skip to content

 To further enhance safe and secure ammunition management, the following needs have been identified for Benin:

-• Capacity development for the destruction of surplus stockpiles, in particular – acquisition of weapons cutting and destruction machines, and training of personnel.
+• Capacity development for the destruction of surplus stockpiles, particularly the acquisition of weapons cutting and destruction machines, and the training of personnel.